inertiajs/inertia/readme.md

 By default, hyperlinks and form submissions will load the response within the frame that contains the link or the form.
 To load the response in a different frame, add a `target` attribute.
 To load the response in the top (main) frame, use the `target="_top"` attribute.

 You can overwrite the targeted frame in the server-side response by sending an 'X-Inertia-Frame' header.

+Navigation within frames does not create new history entries.
+To enable this, a more substantial rewrite of the Inertia router would be required.

 ### Example